DaliusBeckjr/DaliusBeckjr/README.md

-# I'm a Python Programmer and a Full Stack Developer
+# I'm a Python Programmer and a Software Engineer

 Just a naive student exploring every possibilities with every oppurtunity to become an awesome software dev while spreading peace, love and positivity on this journey.